 In addition, directors and employees are subject to the Corporations Act 2001 (Cth) restrictions on dealing in securities if they are in possession of inside information.
 Spark has also adopted a Trading Policy which applies to directors and employees of Spark Infrastructure.
 Directors and employees are prohibited from trading in Spark Infrastructure securities during prescribed blackout periods prior to release of the Spark Infrastructure half year and full year results announcements.
 In addition, key management personnel, including directors, and other relevant persons are required to notify their intention to trade in securities prior to trading at other times outside the blackout periods.
-Spark Infrastructure's Trading Policy is available on Spark Infrastructure's website.
+Spark Infrastructure's Trading Policy is available on Spark Infrastructure's website at http://sparkinfrastructure.com/about/governance.